gramster/sequencers/README.md

 # Comparison of OXI One, Squarp Hapax, Synthstrom Deluge, Torso T-1and MidiPhy Seq v4+ as MIDI Sequencers

 (This is maintained at both [OXI One versus Hapax vs T1 vs Deluge](https://docs.google.com/document/d/1etLnCeL0BIIc-4HeFqp3lRIB2nNKVJaVp3NsHARar3Q/edit?usp=sharing) and [https://github.com/gramster/sequencers](https://github.com/gramster/sequencers).
-I added the Github page to help discoverability, but this document should be considered the definitive copy, as it is easier to maintain and take suggestions this way).
+I added the Github page to help discoverability, but the document should be considered the definitive copy, as it is easier to maintain and take suggestions this way).

 I have never seen a head-to-head comparison video of these, so created this table and welcome feedback to keep it current.